-Gilbert Ofodile was a Nigerian journalist who, at the invitation of the East German state, snuck into East Germany illegally in 1963 to accept a scholarship to journalism school.
+Gilbert Ofodile (1938-2010) was a Nigerian journalist who in 1963 accepted a scholarship to journalism school at the invitation of the East German state.
 The organization that sponsored his and other Africans’ study was called the Communist German Union of Journalists (Verband der Deutschen Journalisten), and one of the main administrators of the program was named Miss Christa Schön.
 He first learned about the program through a teacher in Eastern Nigeria.
 Growing increasingly dissatisfied by his stay in East Germany, Ofodile left the program in 1964.
 Below are some excerpts from his scathing account of his stay in the German Democratic Republic (GDR).

 “… The so-called school of languages, which was nothing more than a confiscated large living home of a political opponent of the SED turned out to be an indoctrinating and subversive centre.
 The school is right on top of the highest mountain around the main city of Dresden.
 I am perfectly certain that this centre is still in existence.
 It goes by the fraudulent name of Zentral-Schule für Ausländer.
 It is numbered No. 4 Schillerstraße.